Trump's troop talk again rattles Germany's security assumptions | DW | 13.06.2019

 US President Donald Trump announced the US will send upward of 1,000 troops to Poland.
 The plan was light on details, but Trump said he knew where the forces would come from: Germany.
 Berlin's reaction is mixed.

 Polish officials had been lobbying the Trump administration for a permanent US troop presence in their country.
-What they got was a more vague outline "affirming the significant defense cooperation between our nations," as US President Donald Trump said at Wednesday's press conference at the White House with Polish President Andrzej Duda.
+What they got was a vaguer outline "affirming the significant defense cooperation between our nations," US President Donald Trump said at Wednesday's press conference at the White House with Polish President Andrzej Duda.

 In Germany, the size of the envisioned US force — about 1,000 troops that, Trump said, Poland would pay for — received less attention than the apparent source of the force.
 Rather than deploy fresh boots, they would be moved out of Germany, where the US military maintains about 35,000 troops.